 Since 1990, over 500 people have died due to factory malfunctions in sweatshops and thousands have been injured in more than 50 factory fires.

-Moreover, sweatshop workers in Bangladesh are forced to work 14-16 hours, 7 days a week for a monthly
+Moreover, sweatshop workers in Bangladesh are forced to work 14-16 hours, 7 days a week for a monthly pay of $33, which is almost half as little as the estimated wage for living wage of $60.

 Water Pollution and the Fashion Industry

 But fast fashion is not only harming factory workers.
 Poor attention to the quality of manufacturing often results in an environmental cost, as well.
-As the team behind the documentary River Blue (2017) reported, the toxic and harsh chemicals
+As the team behind the documentary River Blue (2017) reported, the toxic and harsh chemicals utilized in the production of fast fashion are often flushed directly into rivers and oceans.
+Especially tough are the chemicals from denim production as well as the tanneries that produce leather products.

 In Bangladesh, the waterways are so polluted that many people who come in contact with contaminated water die before the age of 50.
-And yet it people, and children!!!, are working in these conditions unprotected from
+And yet it people, and children!!!, are working in these conditions unprotected from these chemicals7.

 And I’m not done yet.
 The harsh chemicals which are flushed into rivers and oceans have an increased impact on the plant and animal life in the contaminated areas to such a degree that rivers and lakes have experienced a vast drop in biodiversity as well as a complete lack of oxygen.